Koha-Community/kohadocs/source/tools.rst

-   -  Requires that you have the :ref:`MembershipExpiryDaysNotice` set and the :ref:`related cron job <notify-patrons-of-expiration-label>` set.
+   -  Requires that you have the :ref:`MembershipExpiryDaysNotice` set and the :ref:`related cron job <cron-notify-patrons-of-expiration-label>` set.

 -  ODUE (Overdue notice)